 Embark is pleased to announce a highly requested update to how we display genetic health results for tested dogs on our platform.
-This change will be implemented in the next few weeks, and will better highlight the health conditions known to impact your dog’s breed, and clearly differentiate between breed relevant and broad screening “on-breed” and “off-breed” health results.
+This change will better highlight the health conditions known to impact your dog’s breed, and clearly differentiate between breed relevant and broad screening “on-breed” and “off-breed” health results.

 As part of this change, we are also adding new information about each health condition to help owners better understand and apply the results to the care of their dogs and to the important decisions they make in breeding programs.